I Have a New Recruitment Agency, Where Do I Start? 5 Ways to Win New Clients

 It’s a struggle that faces new and tenured recruitment agencies.
 Wherever your business is on its journey, prospecting new clients is essential for finding and maintaining success.
 Here are five ways to prospect new clients and build lasting relationships.

 You can’t meet your clients’ hiring needs without qualified candidates.
 Likewise, building strong client relationships is difficult if you haven’t built great relationships with your candidates.
 When you work with a new candidate, always ask if they have worked with a recruiter before and if a recruiter had ever placed them at one of their previous positions.
-This can help in a few ways: it sets the expectation of how your partnership will help them in their job search, and it will help you identify businesses that work with recruitment agencies/
+This can help in a few ways.

 If you know that Candidate A was placed at XYZ company by a competing recruitment agency, this gives you a potential lead with a new prospective client.
 You now know they are open to working with recruitment businesses.